djnrrd/twitter-game-book/README.md

 #Twitter Game Book

-A Python program for running crowd sourced adventures as a bot on Twitter.com in a style similar to popular 1980s Game Books.
+A Python program for running crowd sourced adventures as a bot on [Twitter](https://twitter.com) in a style similar to popular 1980s Game Books.
+Stories are written on [Inklewriter](https://inklewriter.com)

 Each story part will be tweeted as a thread.
 The final tweet in the thread will contain hashtags for the crowd sourced decisions.
 Twitter users then reply to that tweet with their preferred hashtag.
-After a period of a
+After a period of a week, or shorter if things get popular, the hashtags in the reply will be parsed and counted.

-    week, or shorter if things get popular, the hashtags in the reply will be parsed and counted
+ ##Installation

  ##To Do
  * Log into Twitter
  * Send a tweet